apalache-mc/apalache/docs/src/adr/020adr-prioritization.md

   reevaluted.

 We can generate views into the 4 quadrants via filters in our project board, or any other tooling or visualization we find suitable.

 When reviewing work in progress or queued up next at our weekly meetings, we should always be sure that the highest priority work on the board is being addressed.
+We should also take this time to estimate priorities for anything new that came up on the week before that hasn't been prioritized already.

 ## Consequences